16 Best Things To Do In Kuala Lumpur | Travel Guide

 9. Changkat Bukit Bintang

-Located in the Bukit Bintang area, Changkat Bukit Bintang is a popular street that is well known for its various bars, restaurants, clubs, and entertainment venues.
+Located in the Bukit Bintang area, Changkat Bukit Bintang is a popular nightlife street that is well known for its various bars, restaurants, clubs, and entertainment venues.
 I recommend you check out the following places:

 10. Fung Won Biscuit